orpheasap/smartsolar/timeline.md

 - We extended the C program temp_mqtt.c, which makes a string that contains temperature readings from the past 3 hours.
 Every 15 minutes the program places a new reading in the string, deleting 12th one, and publishes the string on the mqtt briker to the topic `-t temp_chart`.
 So the string contains 12 readings(starting with the latest one).
 The source code can be found [here](../master/code/temp_mqtt_chart.c).
 - We also made the pi to run the program at startup, following the instructions for the first method(rc.local) illustrated on this website:https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/.
 When editing rc.local, in order to run the executable program temp_mqtt(wich is the executable program of the temp_mqtt_chart.c) at startup, we added the line `sudo home/pi/Documents/temp_mqtt &` before the line `exit 0`.

+## 10/2/2020
+The main focus of the project is to create an aplication where we can wacth the temprature of the solarheater and a diagram of some previous readings.
+The app will be created on the [appinventor platform](http://appinventor.mit.edu/).
+In order to connect the app inventor platform with the mqtt broker, we are using capability of appinventor to run javascript via an html website[html website](https://el.wikipedia.org/wiki/HTML).
+To achieve a connection between javascript and mqtt, we have to use websockets.
+The mosquitto broker is not regulary running with websockets enabled, so we have to activate them.